ugursabirer/Calculator/README.md

-# Calculator with java swing
+# Calculator With Java Swing
 A calculator using swing of java

 <h2>Image of Calculator